titumozammel/human-energy-economics/README.md

 > **“How can we grow, protect, recover, develop, and enable Human Energy so that greater and more sustainable execution becomes possible?”**

-HEE therefore treats Human Energy as a **dynamic organizational resource whose capacity can be protected, recovered, developed, enabled, and expanded**, rather than simply as an input to be consumed.
+HEE therefore treats Human Energy as a **dynamic organizational resource whose capacity can be protected, recovered, developed, enabled, and renewed**, rather than simply as an input to be consumed.

 The broader economic distinction is: